Amphol Lumpoon

-Amphol Lumpoon (อำพล ลำพูน; born July 20, 1963) is a Thai actor.
-He is also the lead singer in the Thai rock band, Micro, but then split up for his solo career.
-He was popular in the 1980s and 1990s.
-Amphol was married to singer-actress Marsha Wattanapanich.
-They divorced in 1997.
-They have one child together.
+Amphol Lumpoon (อำพล ลำพูน; born July 20, 1963) is a Thai actor and singer.
+He was the lead singer in the Thai rock band, Micro, before their split up, where he then began his solo career.
+During the 1980s, 1990s and early 2000s, he was an actor, even winning two awards.

 Music career

 Amphol's songs (solo, and with Micro) include "Jai Sohm Sohm" ("Broken Heart"), "Ow Pai Loey" ("Take It"), "Bauk Mah Kum Diow" ("Tell Me One Thing") and "Sia Mai" ("Broken").
 A compilation album featuring new Thai rock bands such as Clash, Zeal and Kala called Little Rock Project features songs by Amphol and Micro being covered by various artists.